Valley Metro: ValTrans proposal

-Funding for would have come from a sales tax plan with a set expiration and reapproval date by 2019, a 30-year authorization period.
-The ValTrans proposal was soundly defeated at the polls.
-Concerns about noise, cost, and overall effectiveness were prominent, as well as voter frustration over the lack of progress on existing road and freeway construction.

-Similar referendums were later voted down in 1993 and 1997, although Tempe voters passed a half-percent sales tax dedicated for transit (which partly allowed officials to study light rail) in 1996.

-With the start of light rail service in December 2008, these color-coded designations were retired.
-The Red Line was eliminated altogether as most of the route is now covered by the light rail line (with several portions, including Metrocenter Mall, now also covered by Route 15 – 15th Avenue); the Blue Line was renamed to Route 39 – 40th Street and now terminates at the intersection of Camelback Road and Central Avenue; the Green Line was renamed Route 29 – Thomas (its original pre-ValTrans name); its routing remains unchanged.
+The initial proposed elevated rail network was to consist of three color coded lines.
+For instance, the Red Line was to connect east Mesa to the Metrocenter Mall in northwest Phoenix via downtown, with planned stops at Arizona State University and Sky Harbor International Airport.
+The countywide measure was defeated by a two-to-one margin, with Tempe being the only municipality where it passed.
+However, the subsequent bus route created in place of the line became the second most heavily used in the system.

+Voters rejected a subsequent regional initiative in 1994 and municipal referendums in 1997, largely due to concerns over cost and lack of progress on freeway proposals.
+City of Tempe voters approved a half-percent dedicated transit sales tax in September 1996, providing the initial funding to expand local bus service and study the light rail system that was eventually built.

 Transit 2000 light rail proposal

 In 2000, the Transit 2000 Regional Transportation Plan (RTP), which involved a 0.4 percent sales tax, was approved by voters in Phoenix.
 It sought to improve the local bus service and create bus rapid transit and light rail, among other things.
-Valley Metro Rail has a goal of a one-third farebox ratio, and the RTP anticipates this to rise to 45% by 2025.
-The plan implemented studies for further rail service, though for some time in the future.
+Valley Metro Rail & Streetcar has a goal of a one-third farebox ratio, and the RTP anticipated this to rise to 45% by 2025.
+The plan implemented studies for further rail services, though for some time in the future.
 It also used the route placing and color designations from the 1989 plan.